rklymentiev/py-for-neuro/slides/chapter5_02_csv_files.md

 <center><img src="io/csv_demo.png"></img></center>

-Notes: Even though it's called **comma**-separated values file, in reality you can use any separator to save a csv file (the most common ones are ";" and "\t" (tab sign)).
+Notes: Even though it's called **comma**-separated values file, in reality you can use any separator to save a CSV file (like ";" and "\t" (tab sign)).

-You can see an example of a tabular csv file in a "raw" view.
+You can see an example of a tabular CSV file in a "raw" view.
 Each line in the file represents an observation (in this particular case the very first line is a header with column names).
 Each column value is separated by the comma.

 ---